Why doctors die

 The suicide rate among male medical doctors is 1.4 times higher than the general male population.
 And among female physicians, the relative risk is even more evident — 2.3 times greater than the general female population.

 Why women seem to suffer more than male doctors is an important yet not well-understood question, especially considering that in the general population, men are more likely to complete suicide in part because of the use of more violent methods.
-(This will, we hope, be explored in another Physicians Anonymous article.)
+(This will, be explored in another Physicians Anonymous article.)

 More mental illness and addiction: why doctors die